IWC Cal.89 9ct 1952 34mm

 An IWC is often referred to as a ‘watchmaker’s watch’.
 This is simply because watchmakers love them, both to work on and to own.
 This is due to the design, technical excellence and particularly the sheer beauty of their watch movements.

-This is the original dial which has been restored to the very highest standards by our dial restorers, considered to be the best in the UK.
+This is the original dial which has been restored to the very highest standards by our dial restorers who are considered to be the best in the UK.

 The craftsmanship and sheer beauty of IWC movements is extraordinary.
 Examples of the extra care and attention taken can be seen in the finishing applied to the bridges or plates, characterised by a series of arc-grained bars etched lightly onto bridges or plates, creating a wave-like effect.
 This is known as a ‘Geneva Wave’ finish.
 Furthermore, all the edges of the plates are beautifully bevelled which is very difficult and time-consuming to achieve.
 Lastly, each of the ruby jewels is set in brass ‘chantons’ which are then screwed into the plates, rather than setting the jewel directly into the plates.
 These are just the kind of details which set IWC apart.